The Secret To Make Your Brakes Last Longer

 The Secret to Make Your Brakes Last Much Longer

 The vehicular brakes are crucial and elementary and perform a very vital safety feature that must function efficiently and dutifully.
-The Brakes are responsible for reducing the vehicle’s momentum and bringing the car to a stop, parking the car on a slope or slant surface, applying emergency braking to avoid collision or accidents and to reduce the speed of the vehicle on road during maneuvers.
+The Brakes are responsible for reducing the vehicle’s momentum and bringing the car to a stop, parking the car on a slope or slant surface, applying emergency braking to avoid collision or accidents, and reducing the speed of the vehicle on road during maneuvers.

 The brakes in the vehicle are of two types - Disc and Drum brakes.
 These work in conjunction with ABS (Anti-Lock Braking System) that prevent skidding during braking and retain steering control and reduce the overall distance required to bring the car to a complete halt.
 To learn more about the braking system in the vehicle consider reading this article http://blog.partsavatar.ca/2020/02/25/understand-your-brake-system/.